DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/5-policy/article.md

 loss.backward()
 ```

-**1. Generate a log probability for each action and evaluate the baseline:** You can use one network to implement both the policy and baseline.
-The network produces `n_classes + 1` outputs.
+**1. Generate a log probability for each action and evaluate the baseline:** You can use one model to implement both the policy and baseline.
+The model produces `n_classes + 1` outputs.
 The policy looks quite like a classifier, producing a vector of `n_classes` with a log-softmax to give log-probabilities for each class.
 The baseline value function uses a sigmoid nonlinearity here because the reward is always between 0 and 1.

 **2. Sample an action and obtain a reward:** For each input in our batch, choose an action by taking a single multinomial sample from our policy distribution.
 Then, obtain a reward for the chosen action, in this case by comparing with the known target label.
 This is all wrapped in a `T.no_grad()`, demonstrating that there is no gradient flow here.